Keksuccino/fm-v2-wiki/home.md

 Just a little reminder that this is the documentation for **FancyMenu v2**.

-If you're looking for the v3 documentation, please go to the [FMv3 documentation](https://docs.fancymenu.net) instead.
+If you're looking for the v3 docs, please go to the [FMv3 documentation](https://docs.fancymenu.net) instead.

 # Hello, fellow human being!